Family Ski Resort Guide | Brighton Resort

 20140322-P_GillMontgomery-L_Brighton_SkiSchool-T_foodLifts2028529jpg

-One of the reasons Brighton mainly attracts locals is the general lack of lodging.
-The only option nearby is the Brighton Lodge, a rustic yet charming and comfortable alpine retreat.
-Just yards from the Crest Express chairlift, this 20-room lodge provides a continental breakfast and very affordable rates.
+One of the reasons Brighton mainly attracts locals is the general lack of nearby lodging.
+The only slopeside lodging is the Brighton Lodge, a rustic yet charming and comfortable alpine retreat.
+Just yards from the Crest Express chairlift, this 20-room lodge provides a continental breakfast and very affordable rates, including dorm rooms.
 Guests will enjoy ski-in/ski-out access to the slopes day and night.
 The nostalgic atmosphere and tradition of this lodge make it a worthwhile experience for a weekend getaway or a family vacation.

 Some vacation rentals near Brighton can be reserved and there are many lodging options down canyon at Solitude Mountain Resort and the Silver Fork Lodge and Restaurant.
 It is also fairly easy to find affordable vacation rentals down in Cottonwood Heights and Sandy along the UTA Ski Bus line.

 The focus at Brighton is on family, fun and snow.
-For this reason, there are just a handful of dining options and they all provide hearty food at a reasonable cost near the base of the hill.
+For this reason, there are just a handful of dining options and they all provide hearty food at a reasonable cost.
 Most families opt for the Alpine Rose, a cafeteria-style eatery serving ski hill staples such as breakfast burritos, burgers, chili and grilled foods.
 On warm spring days, the Alpine Rose will fire up the BBQs on the outdoor patio.
-The Alpine Rose remains open late to provide dinner service for night skiing.
+The Alpine Rose remains open late to provide dinner service for night skiing and offers a good variety of to-go snacks.
+There is a brown bag area located on the lower level of the Brighton Center near the Blind Miner for families who opt to bring their own lunches.

 Blind Miners Cafe in the Brighton Center serves up hot coffee, espresso and hot cocoa alongside tempting pastries and snacks.
 The location is perfect to warm up before or after a lesson.

 Parents may opt to try the famous nachos and a Bloody Mary in the 21+ bar, Molly Green's in the A-frame chalet next to the Majestic lift.
-This bar has a fantastic atmosphere, excellent taxidermy and a full bar and liquor menu; children are not permitted in the bar.
+This bar has a fantastic atmosphere with excellent taxidermy, darts, shuffleboard, and a full bar and liquor menu; children are not permitted in the bar.

 CHILDCARE

-Brighton does not offer childcare; however, ski lessons are available for kids three and up and snowboarding lessons are offered for children four and older.
+Brighton does not offer childcare; however, lessons are available for kids three and up.

 POINTS OF INTEREST